 Where It All Began

-In December 1935, Maurine, J.R. and seven other individuals applied for a charter to form a credit union.
-On February 29, 1936, the Albuquerque Public Schools Federal Credit Union (APSFCU) was founded to serve "the employees of APS, members of their immediate families, and any associations of such employees."
+In December 1935, Maurine, J.R., and seven other individuals applied for a charter to form a credit union.
+On Feb.
+29, 1936, the Albuquerque Public Schools Federal Credit Union (APSFCU) was founded to serve "the employees of APS, members of their immediate families, and any associations of such employees."
 Maurine remained an active member of the credit union until her death at age 101.
 Now, more than 80 years later, the founding relationship between Nusenda and APS continues to grow and thrive, based on the needs of teachers, staff, students, and the communities both organizations serve.